 Be sure to inquire about kids’ programs, which vary from ranch to ranch.
 Ask about the minimum age to ride, activities for various ages, and if there’s a facility for infants and toddlers.
 Are there teen camps or special programs for older kids?
 Find out if there are other kids booked at the same time.
 “You don’t want your 5-year-old to be the only kid in the children’s program,” says Hodson.

 Besides horseback riding, dude ranches offer a gamut of onsite and offsite ranch experience for riders and non-riders.
-Think mountain biking, exercise rooms, pool tables, rec rooms, and hayrides.
+Think mountain biking, exercise rooms, pool tables, recreation rooms and hayrides.
 Some ranches have golf courses and archery lessons.
-There may also be western dancing, canoeing, art classes, and cooking classes.
+There may also be western dancing, canoeing, art classes and cooking classes.

-During my family’s visit at the cozy Rankin Ranch in Caliente, California, we rode in a hay wagon, competed in a horseshoe tournament, and played pool in the rec room.
+During my family’s visit at the cozy Rankin Ranch in Caliente, California, we rode in a hay wagon, competed in a horseshoe tournament and played pool in the recreation room.